Westcliff students hiking Irvine

 Program Requirements

-An applicant with a master’s degree in any field from a regionally or nationally accredited institution can apply for entrance into Westcliff University and a minimum GPA of 2.5.
-Master’s degrees obtained outside of the United States will only be accepted if they have been evaluated by a member in good standing of the National Association of Credential Evaluation Services (NACES) or another nationally recognized credentialing service.
+• An applicant with a graduate-level degree and a 2.5 GPA from a regionally or nationally accredited institution can apply to Westcliff University.
+Graduate degrees obtained outside of the United States will only be accepted if they have been evaluated by a member in good standing with the National Association of Credential Evaluation Services (NACES) or another nationally recognized credentialing service.
 In this case, the listed U.S. degree equivalency will be used.

 • Graduation Requirements

-Students must complete 60 total credit hours, composed of 18 credit hours of core courses (15 lecture, 3 practicum), 14 credit hours of research courses (12 lecture, 2 practicum), 12 credit hours for concentration courses (students choose either Leadership or Curriculum, Instruction, and Assessment; 10 lecture, 2 practicum), and 16 credit hours of dissertation courses (14 lecture, 2 practicum).
-Students must also publish by the end of Year 3 and attend a conference/presentation.
-Internal options are available.
+Students must complete 60 total credit hours, composed of 18 credit hours of core courses (15 lecture, 3 practicum), 14 credit hours of research courses (12 lecture, 2 practicum), 12 credit hours for concentration courses (students choose either Leadership or Curriculum, Instruction, and Assessment; 10 lecture and 2 practicum credit hours), and 16 credit hours of dissertation courses (14 lecture, 2 practicum).
+Students must also publish by the end of Year 3 (WIJAR is an option) and/or attend a conference/presentation (SyBER is an option).

-Credit hours for some EDU 700-level courses completed at another institution may be transferred into the EdD program at Westcliff University in accordance with the university’s Transfer Credit Policy
+Credit hours for some EDU 803-level courses completed at another institution may be transferred into the EdD program at Westcliff University in accordance with the university’s Transfer Credit Policy.
+All EdD students must complete the full EdD program in 4.5 years.

 EdD Courses